SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-contactlist-component.md

 title: Module 5&#58; Creating the ContactList Component
 ---

-In this module, you create a Lightning Component responsible for displaying the list of contacts and you add that component to the QuickContacts application.
+In this module, you create a Lightning Component responsible for displaying the list of contacts and you use the ContactList component to the QuickContacts component.

 ## What you will learn
-- Create a Lightning Component in the Developer Console
 - Use component attributes
 - Use event handlers
-- Use Lightning Components in a Lightning Application
+- Use a Lightning Component in another Lightning Component

 ## Step 1: Create the Component